wesheets/personal-ai-agent/README.md

    - Model used
    - Input/output summaries
    - Tools used
+   - Task category and suggested next steps
    - Additional metadata

 2. Logs are stored as individual JSON files in the `execution_logs/` directory

+## Rationale Logging

+The system now includes comprehensive logging of agent rationale and self-evaluation:

+1. Each agent reflection is logged with:
+   - Rationale for the response
+   - Assumptions made
+   - Improvement suggestions
+   - Confidence level
+   - Potential failure points
+   - Task category and suggested next steps

+2. Logs are stored as individual JSON files in the `rationale_logs/` directory

 ## Model Selection